GSA/digitalgov.gov/content/news/2013/07/2013-07-15-digital-metrics-for-federal-agencies.md

 GSA&#8217;s DigitalGov User Experience Program recommends doing a small-scale test of your website every month, to build confidence and expertise, but this may be too much for some agencies.
 Keep in mind that, the more often you test, the more you will cultivate a culture supportive of usability testing.
 Once you have that, you can prioritize and test as often as needed.

-**Reporting Usability Metrics **
+**Reporting Usability Metrics**

 User experience (usability) testing is extremely valuable but also time-intensive, so make sure you document your findings and metrics.
 Remember that most people don’t read reports, especially long ones, so catalogue the essential information and summarize the rest.
 Start off with a summary of the results, next document how you ran the tests and then highlight the data.
 Here&#8217;s a sample [usability report from DigitalGov User Experience Program](https://docs.google.com/a/gsa.gov/file/d/0B-lTql0gzZu6YkdMRXhUWnprNDQ/edit?pli=1#) and one from [Usability.gov](http://www.google.com/url?q=http%3A%2F%2Fwww.usability.gov%2Ftemplates%2Fdocs%2Fshort_test_rep.doc&sa=D&sntz=1&usg=AFQjCNEAV66FKREUO6hpgsRIpjKqr81X4g) (Word document, 215 K, 6 pages, August 2012).

 ## <a name="mobile-metrics"></a>Mobile Metrics

-A centerpiece of the Digital Government Strategy, is a &#8220;mobile first&#8221; approach, where new Web products and applications are designed for mobile devices first, instead of the traditional desktop design.
+A centerpiece of the Digital Government Strategy, is a "mobile first" approach, where new Web products and applications are designed for mobile devices first, instead of the traditional desktop design.

 Measuring mobile performance, which is a new channel for most agencies, is generally concerned with mobile websites, mobile apps, SMS, or even QR codes.
 The good news is that measuring for these channels is not markedly different from measuring performance for other digital services listed  in the other sections of the Metrics toolkit.

 The Mobile Gov Community of Practice is working to define practices in mobile measurement and they have created some mobile measurement and analytics practices on the Mobile Gov Wiki.
 Below we have listed some general approaches taken by agencies when measuring mobile product performance.

-**Mobile Web**—If you  have a mobile website, as covered in the &#8220;dimensions&#8221; section, your agency should collect data regarding the percentage of traffic coming in from mobile devices.
+**Mobile Web**—If you have a mobile website, as covered in the "dimensions" section, your agency should collect data regarding the percentage of traffic coming in from mobile devices.
 The National Library of Medicine (NLM) has shared an ongoing study of how they’re [measuring effectiveness and quality for their MedlinePlus mobile website]({{< ref "2012-06-20-medlineplus-mobile-evaluation.md" >}}).
 They measure their performance by asking three questions:

   * Who is using MedlinePlus Mobile?
   * How are they using MedlinePlus Mobile?